eficode-academy/docker-katas/labs/docker-compose/04-build-image.md

 Where `build:` is refering the folder what docker container we should build.

-To make docker-compose to build you can use command `docker-compose up --build` in order to execute the `build:` configuration.
+To make docker compose to build you can use command `docker compose up --build` in order to execute the `build:` configuration.

 Try to build your application container and open browser to correct port.